djtersteegc/sbc6120-mini-front-panel/README.md

 ![solder-headers](docs/solder-headers.jpg)

-At thing point you can install your IC's and make sure everything works.
-JED files for the ATF16V8 and ATF22V10 are in the [Original STG FP6120 Files/pld](Original%20STG%20FP6120%20Files/spld) folder.
+At this point you can install your IC's and make sure everything works.
+JED files for the ATF16V8 and ATF22V10 are in the [Original STG FP6120 Files/pld](Original%20STG%20FP6120%20Files/pld) folder.
 ATF16 gets decode.jed, ATF22 is control.jed.
 Now onto casing your new toy.

 Plug the CF adapter, DB9, and DC input jack into the SBC6120.
 Remove the 12mm standoffs, and install the SBC6120 to the [Bottom Plate](3D/STL/Bottom%20Plate%20-%20CF-IDE40.stl) with five M3x12mm screws into the bottom of the standoffs.